NittanyLion/Grumps.jl/docs/src/bearinmind.md

 ## Efficiency

-The estimation procedure in [Grieco, Murry, Pinkse, and Sagl (2022)](http://joris.pinkse.org/paper/grumps/) requires an optimal weight matrix for the product level moments (GMM) portion if there is overidentification in the product level moments.
-Currently, the algorithm assumes homoskedasticity and independence and produces correct estimates and standard errors under that assumption.
-However, to obtain efficiency under those conditions one would have to estimate the error variance $\sigma_\xi^2$ and rerun the algorithm using the estimated $\sigma_\xi^2$ as a weight: see [`DataOptions`](@ref) on how to enter that choice.
-Absent homoskedasticity and independence, one can transform the instruments to achieve the same goal.
-This is something the use will have to do for herself in the current version of Grumps.
-Note that the second stage can be started at the first stage estimates and should not take long to converge (relative to the first stage).
+The estimation procedure in [Grieco, Murry, Pinkse, and Sagl (2022)](http://joris.pinkse.org/paper/grumps/) is efficient if an optimal weight matrix for the product level moments (GMM) portion is used whenever there is overidentification in the product level moments.
+This is usually accomplished in a two step procedure.

+The procedure that is currently implemented in Grumps is a single step procedure with weight matrix $(B^T B)^{-1}$.
+This produces estimates that are consistent with valid standard errors but that are not necessarily fully efficient.

+Under the assumption of homoskedasticity of the $\xi$'s in the paper, all that is required is to set $\sigma_\xi^2$ to the estimated variance of $\xi$ from a first stage; see [`DataOptions()`](@ref) on how to enter that choice.
+Efficient estimation under heteroskedasticity and/or dependence will be implemented in a future version.

+!!! tip "Starting values of second stage"
+    One can use the first stage estimates as starting values of the second stage.
+Since the first stage estimates converge at the optimal rate, also, this second stage optimization should converge quickly.

 ## Floating point numbers